dmentre/re-demexp/condorcet/condorcet-high-level-spec.md

 **REQ-5**: This module shall output if the input is valid or not.

+**REQ-6**: In case the input is invalid, the module shall give the line number of the invalid line.

-**REQ-6**: An input shall be considered valid if (1) it follows the input format defined in REQ-4 and (2) each integer used in the input is in a valid range defined in REQ-D-1 and (3) the number of votes is in valid range defined in REQ-D-2.
+**REQ-7**: An input shall be considered valid if all following conditions are fulfilled:

+1. Input follows the input format defined in REQ-4

+2. Each integer used in the input is in a valid range defined in REQ-D-1

+3. The number of votes is in valid range defined in REQ-D-2

+4. For each vote, there is a single entry for at most each candidate

-**REQ-7**: In case the input is valid, it shall output if there is a Condorcet winner or not.
+**REQ-8**: In case the input is valid, it shall output if there is a Condorcet winner or not.
 If there is a Condorcet winner, it shall output the number of this winner.

-**REQ-8**: The format of the output shall be in textual form in following format:
+**REQ-9**: The format of the output shall be in textual form in following format:

 > Line 1: "valid-input: yes" or "valid-input: no" string if the input is respectively valid or not

+> Line 2: integer corresponding to the invalid line number if the input is invalid, 0 otherwise

-> Line 2: "condorcet-winner: yes" or "condorcet-winner: no" string if there is respectively a Condorcet winner or not
+> Line 3: "condorcet-winner: yes" or "condorcet-winner: no" string if there is respectively a Condorcet winner or not

-> Line 3: integer corresponding to the winning candidate in case there is a Condorcet winner.
-Integer 0 in case there is no Condorcet winner
+> Line 4: integer corresponding to the winning candidate in case there is a Condorcet winner, 0 otherwise

-**REQ-9**: The end-of-line marker in input and output shall be specific to the operating system on which the module is running
+**REQ-10**: The end-of-line marker in input and output shall be specific to the operating system on which the module is running

 ## Dimensions ##